 - (i) The geographic area of the Alaska Native Village is delineated by its associated Alaska Native Village Statistical Area (ANVSA) or Tribal Designated Statistical Area (TDSA) to the extent the area encompassed by such statistical designation does not substantially exceed the township or townships in which the village is located for purposes of the Alaska Claims Settlement Act.
-If an ANVSA or the TDSA substantially exceeds the township or townships in which a village is located, then the geographic area of the village shall be such census designation as most closely approximates the township or townships in which the village is located. - established for the corporation by the Alaska Native Claims Settlement Act.
+If an ANVSA or the TDSA substantially exceeds the township or townships in which a village is located, then the geographic area of the village shall be such census designation as most closely approximates the township or townships in which the village is located. - (ii) The geographic area of the regional corporation shall be the area established for the corporation by the Alaska Native Claims Settlement Act.

-(34) In some cases the population data for an Indian tribe within its formula area is greater than its tribal enrollment.
-In general, for those cases to maintain fairness for all Indian tribes, the population data will not be allowed to exceed twice an Indian tribe's enrolled population.
-However, an Indian tribe subject to this cap may receive an allocation based on more than twice its total enrollment if it can show that it is providing substantialing housing assistance services to substantially more non-member Indians and

-Alaska Natives who are members of another Federally recognized Indian tribe than it is to members.

-(45) In cases where an Indian tribe is seeking to receive an allocation more than twice its total enrollment, the tribal enrollment multiplier will be determined by the total number of Indians and Alaska Natives the Indian tribe is providing substantial housing assistance services (on July 30 of the year before funding is sought) divided by the number of members the Indian tribe is providing housing assistance.
+- (34) In some cases the population data for an Indian tribe within its formula area is greater than its tribal enrollment.
+In general, for those cases to maintain fairness for all Federally recognized Indian tribes, the population data will not be allowed to exceed twice an Federally recognized Indian tribe's enrolled population.
+However, an Federally recognized Indian tribe subject to this cap may receive an allocation based on more than twice its total enrollment if it can show that it is providing substantialing housing assistance-services to substantially more non-member Indians and Alaska Natives who are members of another Federally recognized Indian tribe than it is to members.
+For state-recognized tribes, the population data and formula allocation shall be limited to their tribal enrollment figures as determined under enrollment criteria in effect in 1996. - (45) In cases where an Indian tribe is seeking to receive an allocation more than twice its total enrollment, the tribal enrollment multiplier will be determined by the total number of Indians and Alaska Natives the Indian tribe is providing substantial housing assistance services (on July 30 of the year before funding is sought) divided by the number of members the Indian tribe is providing housing assistance.
 For example, an Indian tribe which provides housing to 300 Indians and Alaska Natives, of which 100 are members, would then be able to receive an allocation for up to three times its tribal enrollment if the